jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/gitweb/index.md

  * [Deliver a change to the repository](#deliver_a_change_to_the_repository)
  * [Rebase to add changes to the master branch](#add_changes_to_the_master_branch)
  * [Summary](#summary)

 ---
+<a name='objectives'></a>
+##Learning objectives

+* Create a version of an app in your space by clicking the Deploy to Bluemix button.
+* Create a branch to deliver code to in the Web IDE.
+* In the Web IDE run bar, deploy the contents of your workspace to an app.
+* Edit code in the Web IDE.
+* Deliver a changed file to the branch in the Web IDE.
+* Deliver a changed file to the master branch in the Web IDE.

+---
 <a name='before_you_begin'></a>